rhernaus/victron-alfen-charger/README.md

 - **General Debugging**:
   - Check logs: tail -f /var/log/alfen_driver.log
   - Test Modbus: Run test_modbus.py on a PC to verify communication.
-  - Restart: systemctl restart alfen-driver (if using systemd) or reboot the GX.
+  - Restart: kill the running process and restart manually, or reboot the GX.
   - If issues persist, enable DEBUG logging in alfen_driver_config.yaml and share logs.